 Signs of marijuana abuse:

-- Use or possession of paraphernalia including roach clip, packs of rolling papers, pipes or bongs.
+Use or possession of paraphernalia including roach clip, packs of rolling papers, pipes or bong.

 How does marijuana affect the body?